lzrmihnea/ubb.dp.1819/README.md

 # ubb.dp.1819
 UBB Design Patterns repository for university year 2018-2019

+## Grading criteria
+1. Course presentations during the semster: 50% of final grade

+2. Lab presentations at the end of the semester:

+2.1.
+Identify from open-source project ( https://github.com/trending?since=daily ) OR use in B.A.
+Thesis, 2 patterns from each category (60% of lab grade):

+- Creational (except Singleton)

+- Structural

+- Behavioral

+2.2.
+Question from 1-2 basic patterns (Creational, Structural or Behavioral) (40% of lab grade)

+2.3.
+Bonus max 1p: Question from 1 Arhitectural or Enterprise pattern

+2.4.
+Bonus max 1p: All lab assignments done and merge requests made for each

 #### Git commands to update from remote repo

 git remote add upstream https://github.com/lzrmihnea/ubb.dp.1819